 Her previous books include Iron Curtain: The Crushing of Eastern Europe, 1944-1956, which describes the imposition of Soviet totalitarianism in Central Europe after the Second World War.
 Iron Curtain won the 2012 Cundill Prize for Historical Literature and the Duke of Westminster Medal, and was a National Book Award finalist.

-Her most recent book, Gulag: A History, was published in 2003 and won the Pulitzer Prize for non-fiction in 2004.
-The book narrates the history of the Soviet concentration camps system and describes daily life in the camps, making extensive use of recently opened Russian archives, as well as memoirs and interviews.
-Gulag: A History has appeared in more than two dozen translations, including all major European languages.
+She is also the author of Gulag: A History, which narrates the history of the Soviet concentration camps system and describes daily life in the camps, making extensive use of recently opened Russian archives as well as memoirs and interviews.
+Gulag won the Pulitzer Prize for non-fiction in 2004 and was also a National Book Award finalist.

-Over the years, her writing has also appeared in The New York Review of Books, The Wall Street Journal, the Financial Times, the International Herald Tribune, Foreign Affairs, The New Criterion, The Weekly Standard, the New Republic, The National Review, The New Statesman, The Independent, The Guardian, Prospect, Commentaire, Die Welt, Cicero, Gazeta Wyborcza, Dziennik, and The Times Literary Supplement, as well as in several anthologies.
-The Washington Post/Slate column appears in newspapers across the US and around the world.
+Over the years, her writing has also appeared in The New York Review of Books, The Atlantic, The New Yorker, The Wall Street Journal, the New York Times, the Financial Times, the International Herald Tribune, Foreign Affairs, The New Criterion, The Weekly Standard, the New Republic, The National Review, The New Statesman, The Independent, The Guardian, Prospect, Commentaire, Die Welt, Cicero, Gazeta Wyborcza and The Times Literary Supplement, as well as in several anthologies.
+The Washington Post column appears in newspapers across the US and around the world.

 Anne Applebaum was born in Washington, DC in 1964.
-After graduating from Yale University, she was a Marshall Scholar at the London School of Economics and St. Antony’s College, Oxford.
+After graduating from Yale University, she was a Marshall Scholar at the LSE and St. Antony’s College, Oxford.
 Her husband, Radoslaw Sikorski, is a Polish politician and writer.
 They have two children, Alexander and Tadeusz.